Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles/manage.md

 ### Delete a team

-Deleting a team completely removes it and its configuration from
+Deleting a team removes it and its configuration from
 {{site.konnect_short_name}}.
 If the team has any team members, they will be unassigned from the team.